RosaTheDev/daily-bugle/README.md

-# Getting Started with The New York Times
+# Getting Started with The Daily Bugle

 ## Table of Contents